 N-5b Noise levels due to non-transportation sources.
-Noise levels due to non-transportation sources which may be intermittent or recurring, impulsive noises, pure tones, or noises consisting primarily of speech or music, shall be subject to the criteria contained within Table N-1, with a -5 dBAA penalty applied to the criteria.
+Noise levels due to non-transportation sources, which may be intermittent or recurring, impulsive noises, pure tones, or noises consisting primarily of speech or music, shall be subject to the criteria contained within Table N-1, with a -5 dBA penalty applied to the criteria.

 N-5c Rhythmic, reoccurring, or impulsive noise sources.
 When noise sources have been identified to be rhythmic, reoccurring, or impulsive in nature or comprised mainly of music or speech, they may comply with applicable noise level criteria and still be annoying to individuals.
-When these types of noise sources have been identified, they may be subject to additional mitigationattenuation or mediation.
+When these types of noise sources have been identified, they may be subject to additional attenuation or mediation.

 N-5d Construction site tool or equipment noise.
-Construction The following shall apply to construction noise from tools and equipment:
+The following shall apply to construction noise from tools and equipment:

 1. The operation of tools or equipment used in construction, drilling, repair, alteration or demolition shall be limited to between the hours of 8 a.m. and 7 p.m.
 Monday through Friday, and between 9 a.m. and 7 p.m. on Saturdays and Sundays.
-2. ~~No heavy equipment related~~Heavy equipment shall not ~~construction activities shall be allowed~~operate on Sundays or and City recognized holidays.
+2. Heavy equipment shall not operate on Sundays and City recognized holidays.

-This shall apply to construction noise from tools and equipment whichthat are subject to the review of the City, and which that may affect receptor uses.
+This shall apply to construction noise from tools and equipment that are subject to the review of the City and that may affect receptor uses.
 This policy shall not apply to emergency work of public service utilities, City sponsored and/or grant funded projects, or by variance under a noise ordinance or authorization by the appropriate City review authority.